 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 At Lakeshore Animal Clinic, we have a soft spot for our elderly patients!
-Dr. Wilson has a special interest in dental and geriatric care, which are two important parts of every pets' life.
-We are constantly assessing new treatment modalities for geriatric care.
+Dr. Wilson has a special interest in dental and senior care, which are two important parts of every pets' life.
+We are constantly assessing new treatment programs for senior care.
 Above all, we want to provide a safe atmosphere using effective treatments to keep you and your pet comfortable.

 At Lakeshore Animal Clinic, we also offer Cold Laser Therapy.
 The laser allows us to target tissue precisely and is a great adjunct to medical, surgical and other management protocols.
 The picture below is a staff members' dog "Tusca" receiving treatment from the Cold Laser, which doesn't cause the pet to be uncomfortable in any way.Cold Laser treatment has been shown to benefit many conditions, including: